-After the mother of a kitty has expired or has left him, the kitten might require hand increasing.
+After the mother of a kitty has died or has left him, the kitten might require hand feeding.
 In feral cats, the reason for them being removed is possibly for taming.
-Kittens should only be taken out of their mother after 6 months of age if at all possible.
+Kittens should only be taken away from their mother after 6 to 8 weeks of age if at all possible.
 Young kittens need their mother’s milk for antibodies and nourishment so it is best that the mother feed her kittens as long as you can.
 Passive immunity normally lasts till about the kittens are 6-14 weeks.
 Orphans are most vulnerable to diseases since they don’t have this protection.

 Find a foster mother cat

-Orphans need a foster feline mother to have a fantastic chance of survival.
+Orphans need a foster feline mother to have the best chance of survival.
 Cats usually feed kittens other than their own so try locating one by phoning vets, animal shelters, Tampa Wildlife Control, breeders or the cat people you know.

 You have to devote appreciable amount of energy and time in taking care of a kitten if you decide to feed him yourself prior to weaning age.
 But still, that doesn’t guarantee success since the younger the kitty is, the more fragile he is.
 He might not live no matter how great the care is without a feline mother to feed him.

-When you find an abandoned kitten, the very first thing you must do is to shield him from chill.
+When you find an abandoned kitten, the very first thing you must do is to shield him from the cold.
 Place him under blankets or next to your skin for heat.
 Young kitty’s energy is necessary for development and crying for more food that is why there’s not much left for heat generation.
 At first, the mom and sisters would provide the kitten a fantastic quantity of warmth.
-On their very first week, they should be kept at 88-92 degrees F. This week, approximately 80 degrees or so would be OK.
+On their very first week, they should be kept at 88-92 degrees F. After the first week, approximately 80 degrees or so would be OK.
 Once they reach 5 weeks and above, a lower area temperature is tolerable.

 Upon reaching home, give warmth for the kitten by placing him in an isolated, draft free, warm location.
 You can feed him by using an eyedropper or breastfeeding jar that’s available at the vet.
 Be very careful not to force feed the kitten when using an eyedropper.
 Let him suck on the fluid in his own pace so as to not fill his lungs with milk and lead to pneumonia.
 The bottle method is best once he is old enough to suckle.
 A firm named Catac even made a kitten nurser which keep air bubbles out of the baby’s tummy.